Variable Translations In Phrases

 This crucial feature is a huge time and money saver.
 If your website contains dynamic or varying content such as dates, numbers (with currencies), names, or anything of that nature, powered entirely through SiteTran, requiring no additional work from a developer, your content can be translated.

-Remember, this can all be done directly in SiteTran, so you don't need to make any changes on youe website.
+Remember, this can all be done directly in SiteTran, so you don't need to make any changes directly to your website.
 Isn't that amazing!?

 Activating variables for your phrase in SiteTran is a 2 step process.
 (1) First you need to define the word(s), or number(s), etc. in the phrase that varies, and then (2) you need to add the variables into the corresponding translation.
 To define the variables in the phrase, edit your original phrase, select the parts of the phrase that vary.
 Click on the 3 vertical dots on your phrase in site-phrases-in-page then click the “Edit” button.